affinitydb/doc/interface [cplusplus].md

 #startup.h
 [startup.h](./sources/startup_h.html) defines the initial entry point to Affinity.
-It provides functions to create, open and shutdown one or more instances of databases.
+It provides functions to create, open and shutdown one or more instances of stores.
-`openStore` and `createStore` produce an opaque `AfyDBCtx` token, used to initiate [sessions](#isession).
+`openStore` and `createStore` produce an instance of `IAffinity`, used to initiate [sessions](#isession).

-The `StoreCreationParameters` structure implies a few important decisions (note: some of the immutable fields can be modified via a complete dump & load of the database):
+The `StoreCreationParameters` structure implies a few important decisions (note: some of the immutable fields can be modified via a complete dump & load of the store):

 1. `pageSize`: the ideal [page](./terminology.md#page) size can be influenced by operating-system and hardware characteristics, performance requirements, and possibly special dataset characteristics.
 This configuration is immutable, and irreversible.
-2. `identity`: the owner [identity](./terminology.md#identity) of this database.
+2. `identity`: the owner [identity](./terminology.md#identity) of this store.
-   Although it can be changed via `ISession::changeStoreIdentity`, Affinity provides no mechanism to propagate this change to other databases that may have stored [references](./terminology.md#pin-reference) and may assume that the name didn't change.
+   Although it can be changed via `ISession::changeStoreIdentity`, Affinity provides no mechanism to propagate this change to other stores that may have stored [references](./terminology.md#pin-reference) and may assume that the name didn't change.
 3. `storeId`: this is essentially a replica ID.
 Until replication is officially released, it is recommended to use the default value 0.
 This is immutable.